-Lanzarote: Our first family holiday during 2020 in the COVID-19 Pandemic
+Lanzarote: First family holiday during the 2020 COVID-19 Pandemic

 2020 was a storm.
 In March 2020, most of the world went into a global lockdown.
 I took on a new role focused on global pandemic vaccine preparedness and my work hours were at their peak.
 We barely had a moment to breathe so when we spontaneously booked a short trip to Lanzarote, less than 8 hours before we could fly, it was truly a breath of fresh air!